Dan-Padovani/Explorer_projeto08_Git_favorites/README.md

 # Explorer_projeto07_SPA_Universe

-## Git Favorites - An Aplication to save our favorites users of github
+## Git Favorites - An Aplication to save our favorite users of github

 ## Under Construction, come back later!